AnubisLMS/Anubis/README.md

 #### 2.6.1 Mariadb

-Anubis will use the OSIRIS Space Clusters existing MariaDB cluster.
-That cluster is made from [bitnami's MariaDB chart](https://hub.kubeapps.com/charts/bitnami/mariadb).
+Anubis uses the [bitnami MariaDB chart](https://hub.kubeapps.com/charts/bitnami/mariadb).
 It runs with 3 read-only replication nodes, along with a main node that does read-write.
 The underlying MariaDB files are also backed up with a [Longhorn](https://longhorn.io/) persistent volume that has 3x replication in the cluster.
 That volume has daily snapshots.
 Redundancy is the name of the game here.